yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 A task force charter proposal should follow the [Task Force Charter template](https://github.com/carpentries/task-forces/blob/master/task-force-charter-template.md) and provide the following information:

-- explain the need for or context of the task force
+- explain the need for or the context of the task force
 - list aims and objectives of the task force
 - set a timeline for the start and completion of the task force's activities/deliverables

-A proposal can be submitted by opening an issue in the [Task Force's repository](https://github.com/carpentries/task-forces) or via email to the appropriate group as per the [task formation guidelines](#task-force-formation).
+A proposal can be submitted by opening an issue in the [Task Forces repository issue tracker](https://github.com/carpentries/task-forces/issues) or via email to the appropriate group as per the [task formation guidelines](#task-force-formation).

 ### Task Force Operations